wangyuefan21/introduction2RelationalJoins/README.md

 Maybe I want to only see the food and drink combo for cheeseburger, then I would have to first query from the food table to only have cheeseburgers, before joining.

-There an infinite number of ways to combine sets of date and we can use joins to help us put together a clean and concise dataset ready for analysis.
+There an infinite number of ways to combine sets of data and we can use joins to help us put together a clean and concise dataset ready for analysis.